kieranatkins/silique-detector/README.md

 ```
 docker pull kieranatkins/silique-detector
 ```
-Note the full image name with have to be provided when running. (i.e. ``docker run --shm-size=512m kieranatkins/silique-detector test``).
+Note: The full image name with have to be provided when running the pre-built image. (i.e. ``docker run --shm-size=512m kieranatkins/silique-detector test``).

 **Step 2:**
 This docker container has three primary functions. ``test``, ``inference`` and ``visualize``. ``test`` will rerun the Segmentation and Detection AP results of the test data in the folder ``test_data``.
 This is the same test data in the main dataset, included in the image for convenience.